Chalarangelo/30-seconds-of-code/CONTRIBUTING.md

 - It is not mandatory but highly appreciated if you provide **test cases** and/or performance tests (we recommend using [jsPerf](https://jsperf.com/)).
 - You can start creating a new snippet, by using the [snippet template](snippet-template.md) to format your snippets.
 - Updating the index.html or README.md files should only be done by altering the scripts in the **scripts** folder or altering their relative static parts in the **static-parts** folder.

+### Writing tests
+- Before writing any tests run `npm run tdd` script.
+It will update all tests inside the test directory.
+- **DO NOT MODIFY THE snippetName.js files** under test directory.
+- We are using [tape](https://github.com/substack/tape) for testing.

 ### Additional guidelines and conventions regarding snippets